 spermNMR published paper #2: Metabolic Photograph – Snapshots of sperm metabolism by hyperpolarised Magnetic resonance

-Posted on July 6th 2017 in Blog, Research
+Posted on July 6th 2017 in Blog, News, Research

 Some men have sperm with poor motility and the aim of the spermNMR project is to understand why this is and how it is related to sperm metabolism.
 Sperm use chemical fuels called substrates to power their motility.
 These fuel are consumed by two main methods – Oxidative phosphorylation (OxPhos) and Glycolysis that vary in their efficiency of energy production.
 The first is highly efficient but requires oxygen to operate whereas the later generates less energy but oxygen is not needed.
 This is important as the availability of oxygen and chemical fuels varies considerably with location in the female reproductive system.
 Additionally, sperm undergo a number of changes in readiness for fertilisation, including a change in motility called hyperactivation.
 How much energy sperm obtain from OxPhos, Glycolysis or proportions of both is part of an ongoing debated within the scientific community that has been confused by the use of sperm from other species or differing methods used to measure energy production.
 Understanding how sperm respond to changes in energy requirements as they travel to the egg will help us to identify why sperm with poor motility fail to function.